mayankkh1/kubernetesdocument/README.md

       requests:
         storage: 256Mi
   ```
-  Once PVC file create now create the deployment file as like below:
+  After the PVC file, Now create the deployment file as like below with the name mongo.yaml:

   ```
   apiVersion: apps/v1